zhaohappy/cheap/README_en.md

 // equal to '*va = (int8)34' in C
 // since function calls in js cannot be Lvalue, a '<-' syntax is added
 // But there is a small flaw.
-If the types on both sides are structures ts, an error will be reported.
+If the types on both sides are structures, an error will be reported.
 You need to use @ts-ignore to ignore it.
 // or use 'pa[0] = static_cast<int8>(34)' it will not report an error
 accessof(pa) <- static_cast<int8>(34)